WS Provider

 });

-// Take the bearer stream and print the block number upon receiving a new block.
+// Take the bearer stream and print the block number upon receiving a new block header.

 let bearer_handle = tokio::spawn(async move {